Jump to:

 Dry Rub for Grilled Chicken Drumsticks

-We all have a tendency to use the same tested recipes or methods so Chris simply mixed another one of his go-tos, a dry rub that he used for grilled chicken legs, wings, drumsticks.
+We all have a tendency to use the same tested recipes or methods so Chris simply mixed another one of his go-tos, a dry rub that he uses for grilled chicken legs, wings, drumsticks.

 It has only brown sugar, salt, paprika and garlic powder (see Recipe Card) but is well balanced and works great.
 The paprika gives a nice golden color to the surface of the drumsticks too.